GfSE/SAF-Cameo-Profile/README.md

 This repository provides the current release of the **SAF Profile** intended to be used with Cameo Systems Modeler 2024x.
 Please see the model file itself for licensing terms.

+If you need help, have a question or for general discussion, please head over to the [SAF discussion forum](https://github.com/GfSE/SAF-Specification/discussions).

 ## SAF Plugin (recommended)
  **[plugin.zip](plugin/plugin.zip)** installs the SAF Profile and additional Diagram types for some Viewpoints.
 It is needed for opening the SAF FFDS Example Model.
 The plugin also provides the SCM Profile which is used develop viewpoints within SAF.